NHSDigital/nhs-notify-web-cms/docs/pages/get-started/get-started.md

 ---

 Use this page to check you're ready to use NHS Notify.
-You can then complete our online form to register your interest and speak to a member of our team.
+You can complete our online form to check which features you can get and register your interest.
 ## Choose how to integrate with NHS Notify

 You'll need a developer or technical team to build and test your integration with NHS Notify.